 This section explains how to establish bidirectional connections in VisiBroker without using the GateKeeper.
+For information about bidirectional communications when using GateKeeper, see the VisiBroker GateKeeper Guide.

-Before enabling bidirectional IIOP, please read about "Security considerations"
+Before enabling bidirectional IIOP, read about "Security considerations".

 Using bidirectional IIOP

 Most clients and servers that exchange information by way of the Internet are typically protected by corporate firewalls.
 In systems where requests are initiated only by the clients, the presence of firewalls is usually transparent to the clients.
 However, there are cases where clients need information asynchronously, that is, information must arrive that is not in response to a request.
 Client-side firewalls prevent servers from initiating connections back to clients.
 Therefore, if a client is to receive asynchronous information, it usually requires additional configuration.